sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 The radius of the sweep should be the radius of the _base_ of the cone, so it can fully encompass the entire shape, but we didn't make this a parameter.

 A cone's height, angle, and radius are all related, so it only takes two of these values to define it.
-I chose to use the height and angle because it's more intuitive to define a cone by these attributes, rather than its radius.
-However, because these values are tied together, we can calculate the radius we want using the height and angle of the cone:
+I just mentioned that I chose to use the height and angle because it's more intuitive to define a cone by these attributes.
+But since these values are tied together, we can calculate the radius we want:

 ![Radius formula]({{ '/' | absolute_url }}/assets/images/per-post/cone-trace/cone-trace-radius-formula-high-def.png){: .align-center}